Hofer geometry via toric degeneration: Introduction and overview of the results

 \subsection{Acknowledgements}

 I thank Yuhan Sun for a stimulating discussion and for sharing his insight with me.
-I thank Sobhan Seyfaddini for useful comments.
+I thank Sobhan Seyfaddini for some useful comments.
+I greatly appreciate the referee's helpful feedback which improved the exposition of the paper.
 This work was carried out in several different institutions; \'Ecole Normale Sup\'erieure, Paris while the author was a PhD student, Universit\'e de Montr\'eal while the author was a CRM-postdoctoral fellow at Centre de Recherches Math\'ematiques (CRM) and ETH Z\"urich while the author was a Hermann-Weyl-Instructor at the Institute for Mathematical Research (FIM).
 The author thanks all institutions for their great hospitality.